MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

 \subsection{Analysis of Node Classification Results.}

 In the node classification task experiment, the low-dimensional vectors of nodes obtained by each method are fed into KNN, and the node labels (such as the category of papers) are used for the classification prediction task.
-First, different proportions of nodes are used to train KNN, and the rest is used as test data.
-The evaluation metrics are Micro-F1 and Macro-F1.
-Micro-F1 first calculates the total Precision and Recall of all categories, and then the calculated F1 value is Micro-F1, which takes into account the number of each category in the calculation, so it is suitable for unbalanced data distribution.
-But at the same time, because the amount of data is taken into consideration, when the data is extremely unbalanced, the category with a larger sample size will greatly affect the value of F1.
-Marco-F1 averages the Precision and Recall of all categories and then calculates the F1 value as Macro-F1.
-Macro-F1 does not consider the amount of data, so it treats each category equally, and it is more susceptible to categories with high precision and high recall.
+First, different proportions of nodes are used to train KNN, and the rest are used as test data.
 This paper uses both Micro-F1 and Macro-F1 metrics for evaluation, which can verify the classification effect and quality in a more balanced and comprehensive manner.
-The obtained node classification experiment results are shown in Table 3.
-In which, \%Improv.(min) denotes the relative improvement of MHNF compared to the best baseline method on the corresponding metric, \%Improv.(avg) denotes the average relative improvement of MHNF compared to all baseline methods on the corresponding metric.
+The obtained node classification experiment results are shown in Table 3\footnote{It is noted that the classification metrics on the DBLP dataset of GTN in our manuscript are lower than those of the original paper, the reason is that we are conducting the experiments in a two-stage setup but GTN is an end-end manner.}.